 Free sights around Westminster

-Free to view from the outside at least.
-Many landmarks charge for entry but you don’t necessarily need to go inside to enjoy their splendour.
+Many London landmarks charge for entry.
+But you don’t need to go inside to enjoy their splendour and take photos.

-Piccadilly Circus Often likened to NYC’s Times Square because of the neon billboards, but really – it isn’t.
-The famous statue of Eros is quite small too.
-Circus sounds exciting but it just means roundabout, Oxford Street has one too.
-But Piccadilly Circus is still a hub for visitors.
+- Piccadilly Circus Often likened to NYC’s Times Square because of the neon billboards, but really – it isn’t.
+Piccadilly Circus is still a hub for visitors but doesn’t need to be a high priority.

 Free sights around the City of London

 Once teens have stopped laughing at the primitive way in which their parents used to communicate they may want to take a photo.
-Find red phone boxes by the Royal Opera House, in Parliament Square, Covent Garden and opposite the V & A, amongst other sites.
+You’ll find traditional red phone boxes in Parliament Square, Covent Garden and opposite the V & A in Kensington, amongst other places.

 Colourful. characterful and hugely photogenic, it’s no surprise that London has starred in plenty of movies and TV dramas.
-Fans love to follow in the footsteps of their favourite characters and it’s a great way to see the city at the same time.
-Here’s a round up of sights, shops and locations linked to some big and small screen greats.
+Following in the footsteps of favourite characters is a great way to see the city.
+Here’s a round up of sights, shops and locations linked to film and TV greats.

-London’s biggest Harry Potter attraction, the Warner Bros studio tour, is actually 20 miles outside the centre so best to allow a whole day to visit it.
+London’s biggest Harry Potter attraction, the Warner Bros studio tour, is 20 miles outside the centre so best to allow a whole day to visit it.
+It’s still a top thing to do in London with teens.

-If you’d rather stick to central London you can still visit some key Harry Potter sites.
+But Harry Potter fans can also visit key sites in central London.
 Leadenhall Market near the Tower of London was used as a location for Diagon Alley in the filming of Harry Potter and the Philosopher’s Stone.
 Although architecture apart it’s 100% Muggle in real life.

-In the concourse at Kings Cross station you can find a special Platform 9 Ÿ wall with a luggage trolley embedded in it.
-A professional photographer is on hand or you can take your own photos whilst a Harry Potter merchandise shop is conveniently adjacent.
+In the concourse at Kings Cross station is a Platform 9 ¾ wall with a luggage trolley embedded in it.
+There’s a Harry Potter merchandise shop is next door.

-The House of MinaLima in Greek Street, Soho showcases the graphic style of the Harry Potter films.
+The House of MinaLima in Wardour Street, Soho showcases the graphic style of the Harry Potter films.
 See exhibits from the Marauders Map to the packaging for Chocolate Frogs and shop their gorgeous themed gifts.
-Find out more about the gallery and shop here.

 Click here to book the Magical London Harry Potter guided walking tour

-Sci-fi and fantasy lovers will want to pop into the Forbidden Planet megastore in Covent Garden.
-It’s the world’s biggest retailer in that niche and has a huge range of merchandise, comics and graphic novels from Manga to Marvel, 179 Shaftesbury Avenue, WC2.
+Forbidden Planet megastore, Covent Garden Sci-fi and fantasy lovers will want to browse in here.
+It’s the world’s biggest retailer in the niche and has a huge range of merchandise, comics and graphic novels from Manga to Marvel, 179 Shaftesbury Avenue, WC2.

 221b Baker Street The world famous address of Sir Arthur Conan Doyle’s fictional sleuth, Sherlock Holmes, is, for complex reasons, actually attached to 237 to 241 Baker Street.
 A blue plaque on the wall helps to dispel confusion as this is the present day home of the Sherlock Holmes museum and shop.

 Sherlock filming location BBC’s Sherlock, starring Benedict Cumberbatch, was actually filmed about a mile away in North Gower Street.
-The terraced Georgian houses are similar to those in Baker Street but the location is much quieter.
-If you walk from Baker Street it’ll take about 20 minutes.
-Incidentally, the neighbouring Speedy’s cafe, which appears in the television series, is quite real!
+Stop for a snack at the neighbouring Speedy’s cafe, which appears in the television series.

 Sherlock Holmes pub This Victorian-style pub contains a replica Sherlock Holmes apartment that was first displayed at the Festival of Britain in 1951.
-10 Northumberland street, near Charing Cross.
+10 Northumberland St in St James’s.

-The Game is Now The official Sherlock Live Experience escape room, devised by show creators, Mark Gatiss and Steven Moffat for TimeRun.
-Tackle a new Sherlock case with content from the stars of the TV series.
+The Game is Now The official Sherlock Immersive Experiences in London.
+These escape rooms, devised by show creators, include sets and original content from the stars of the TV series.
+You can book a session at Sherlock the Official Live Game here, it gets great reviews.

 Notting Hill film locations

-London is the star in Richard Curtis’ timeless feelgood rom coms Notting Hill and Love Actually.
+London is the star in Richard Curtis’ timeless rom coms Notting Hill and Love Actually.
 The films helped to put Notting Hill on the visitor map.
-It’s a great area to explore whether or not you’re a fan of the movies and you can’t go far wrong by following in William Thacker’s footsteps through Portobello Road market.
+And you can’t go far wrong by following in William Thacker’s footsteps through Portobello Road market.

 The British Film Institute’s IMAX by Waterloo station is the UK’s biggest cinema screen.
 Book ahead for current blockbusters as well as old favourites here.

-The MI6 Building There’s no secret about the UK’s foreign intelligence service hangout since it has featured in several James Bond movies over the years including Skyfall and Spectre.
+The MI6 Building There’s no secret about the UK’s foreign intelligence service hangout since it has featured in several recent James Bond movies.
 The striking postmodern building overlooks the Thames on Albert Embankment at Vauxhall.

 Tower of London

-The mighty Tower has stood firm for almost a thousand years.
-A castle, palace and prison, it is rich with history, pageantry and fascinating stories.
-Visit to see the famous Beefeater guards, the Crown Jewels and the legendary ravens, guardians of the Tower.
+A castle, palace and prison, the Tower is rich with history, pageantry and fascinating stories.
+Meet the famous Beefeater guards, see the Crown Jewels and the legendary guardian ravens.

 Hampton Court Palace

-One-time home to King Henry VIII, the historic Hampton Court Palace allows visitors a fascinating glimpse into the regal world of the Tudor, Stuart as well as Georgian courts.
+The one-time home of King Henry VIII allows visitors a glimpse into the regal world of the Tudor, Stuarts and Georgians.
 Visit Henry’s industrial size kitchens, get lost in the outdoor maze and seek the re-enactors who portray courtly life.
-Hampton Court Palace is about 30 minutes by train from London Waterloo so it’s more of a day trip than a quick visit.
+30 mins by train from central London.

 Cutty Sark

 This thoroughbred Victorian tea clipper was the fastest ship of its time.
-You can reach its mooring at Greenwich by rail, DLR or, appropriately, the Thames Clipper river boat service.
+Thrill-seeking teens will love to climb the rigging.
+Check schedules here for how to book.
+You can reach the Cutty Sark at Greenwich by rail, tube or – best of all – the Thames Clipper river boat service.
+It’s also close to the Royal Observatory, home of Greenwich Mean Time.

 Golden Hinde